Common Private Equity Interview Questions

 Generally, if a management team is willing to roll over some equity into the new entity, it implies the team is doing so under the belief that the risk they are undertaking is worth the potential upside in it for them.
 It is overall beneficial for all parties involved in the deal for the management team to have “skin in the game” and altogether have closely aligned incentives.

-Q. In the context of a LBO, what does the “tax shield” refer to?
+Q. In the context of an LBO, what does the “tax shield” refer to?

-Q. How does the treatment of financing fees differ from transaction fees in a LBO model?
+Q. How does the treatment of financing fees differ from transaction fees in an LBO model?

-Financing fees are related to raising debt or the issuance of equity and can be capitalized and be amortized over the tenor of the debt (~5-7 years).
+- Financial Fees → Financing fees are related to raising debt or the issuance of equity and can be capitalized and amortized over the tenor of the debt (~5-7 years).

-On the other hand, transaction fees refer to the M&A advisory fees paid to investment banks or business brokers, as well as the legal fees paid to lawyers.
-Transaction fees cannot be amortized and are classified as one-time expenses that are deducted from a companies’ retained earnings.
+- Transaction Fees → On the other hand, transaction fees refer to the M&A advisory fees paid to investment banks or business brokers, as well as the legal fees paid to lawyers.
+Transaction fees cannot be amortized and are classified as one-time expenses that are deducted from a company’s retained earnings.

 Q. What is an add-on acquisition and how does it create value?